 Jesse Najarro, BA, Undergraduate Research Assistant, Tufts University

-Research opportunities are available in the SHARE Lab for undergraduate and graduate students.
+Research opportunities are available in the SHARE Lab for undergraduate, MPH, and doctoral students at Brown University.

-These may include conducting literature reviews, collecting qualitative or quantitative data, qualitative or quantitative data analysis, and assisting with manuscript preparation.
+These may include conducting literature reviews, developing research instruments, recruiting and enrolling study participants, collecting qualitative or quantitative data, qualitative or quantitative data analysis, and assisting with manuscript preparation.

 For more information about current research opportunities available in the SHARE Lab, please contact Dr. Madina Agénor at firstname.lastname@example.org.